nickjbrowning/cscs-docs/docs/software/uenv/index.md

     ```

 !!! info
-    All uenv commands that take a [label][ref-uenv-labels] as an arguement use the same flexible syntax [label descriptions][ref-uenv-labels-examples].
+    All uenv commands that take a [label][ref-uenv-labels] as an argument use the same flexible syntax [label descriptions][ref-uenv-labels-examples].

 ## Downloading uenv